betaflight/betaflight.com/docs/wiki/boards/YUPIF4.md

-# YuPiF4 by Copperyu
+# YuPiF4

-An high quality flight controller for the most demanding pilotes.
+An high quality flight controller for the most demanding pilots by Copperyu.

 ## Description